 Safeguarding is everyone’s responsibility.
-As such it does not rest with the Designated Safeguarding Lead (DSL) and their deputies to take a lead responsibility in all of the areas covered within this policy.
+As such it does not rest solely with the Designated Safeguarding Lead (DSL) and their deputies to take a lead responsibility in all the areas covered within this policy.

 Some areas, such as Health and Safety, are a specialist area of safeguarding and a separate lead for this area is in place in the school.

-All pupils in our school are able to talk to any member of staff to share concerns or talk about situations which are giving them worries.
+All pupils in our school are able to talk to any member of staff about situations or to share concerns which are causing them worries.
 The staff will listen to the pupil, take their worries seriously and share the information with the safeguarding lead.

 In addition, we provide pupils with information of who they can talk to outside of school both within the community and with local or national organisations who can provide support or help.

-As a school, we review this policy at least annually in line with DfE, HSCB, HCC and any other relevant guidance.
+As a school, we review this policy at least annually in line with DfE, HSCP, HCC and any other relevant guidance.